What We Teach

 The classes allow for plenty of individual tuition and it is easy in learning to know everyone by their name.
 Everyone, male and female are welcome to visit and try out Aikidoflow or to visit from another club in the UK or around the world, and there is no charge for the first session.

 Please wear comfortable clothing, be prepared to train in bare feet, and bring something to drink.

 A fee of £10 per session is payable if you pay per class.

-Anyone who is trying out, just starting or visiting is welcome to wear comfortable sports attire such as tracksuit trousers and t-shirt.
-Established members wear a Gi: a Japanese white loose-fitting martial arts top and trousers, which costs from £25.
+Anyone who is visiting for a trial, just starting or visiting is welcome to wear comfortable sports attire such as tracksuit trousers and t-shirt.
+Established members wear a Gi, a Japanese white loose-fitting martial arts top and trousers, which costs about from £25.